gonstr/rig/README.md

         Creates build.yaml and k8s.yaml files in the current working dir.

     validate
-        Validates a build.ysml or k8s.yaml file
+        Validates a build.yaml or k8s.yaml file

     breakout
         Converts build.yaml or k8s.yaml to Jenkinsfile or Kubernetes manifest